creditkarma/thrift-server/packages/dynamic-config/README.md

 ## Remote Configs

 Remote configuration allows you to deploy configuration independent from your application source.
-We support Consul as the remote configuration source.

 ### Registering a Remote Source